Universal Design: creating innovative solutions for daily life

 What is this exhibition about?

-This exhibition looks at how the principles of Universal Design have been embodied in work produced by Expert Users of Assistive Technology* (AT) and Product Design students from the Dublin Institute of Technology.
+This exhibition looks at how the principles of Universal Design have been embodied in product designs that have been co-produced by Expert Users of Assistive Technology* (AT) and Product Design students from the Dublin Institute of Technology.

-The Expert AT Users shared their experiences of daily living challenges with the students and collaborated with the students to design potential solutions.
+Expert AT Users shared their experiences of daily living challenges with the students and collaborated with the students to design potential solutions.
+Some of this collaborative work took place here at the Museum, what happened and some of the benefits of this co creation model of are showed in this short film.

 Why is the Museum supporting this initiative?